A novel nuclear recoil calibration for liquid noble gas detectors: The COMIMAC facility

-The facility can produce two beams: the filled-gas' ion beam and an electron beam.
-In this paper, we mainly focus on the ion beam for an NR calibration, though the electron beam can also serve for an ER (Electron Recoil) calibration.
-The kinetic energy of the ion beam can be tuned to be very precisely since it follows the relationship of E$_{\text{kin}}$ = q $\cdot$ U$_{field}$, where q and U$_{field}$ are the number of elementary charges of the ion and the electric field being applied to the system, respectively.
-So, the uncertainty of the beam's kinetic energy essentially depends on the electric power supply.
-Imaging it has a jitter of $\sim$ 0.01\%, the kinetic energy's uncertainty would be $\sim$ [ 0.1 - 1 ]\% depending on the charge number of the beam, which is at least a factor of ten smaller than the recoil energy obtained by the conventional methods with fast neutrons.
-The intensity of the beam flux can also be tuned down to a few nA, which is roughly equivalent to the event rate of $\sim$ 100 Hz for $\sim$10 keV helium-helium interaction given that the cross-section is around 10$^{-16} $cm$^2$~\cite{ItoSeidel13}.
-In addition, the facility can generate a beam from $\sim$ 100 eV up to 50 (10) keV if the beam comes up with a horizontal (vertical) direction.
-The 100 eV$_{nr}$ - 50 keV$_{nr}$ would roughly align with most liquid noble gas detectors' ROI (Research Of Interest).
+The facility can produce two beams: the ion of the filled gas and the electron beam.
+This paper mainly focuses on the ion beam for NR calibration, though the electron beam can also serve for ER calibration.
+The kinetic energy of the ion beam can be expressed as E$_{\text{kin}}$ = q $\cdot$ U$_{field}$, where q and U$_{field}$ are the number of elementary charges of the ion and the electric field being applied to the system, respectively.
+So, in principle, the uncertainty of the beam's kinetic energy would only depend on the electric power supply, which often has an ignorable jitter.
+Reference~\cite{newsG2022} compared the signal between the COMIMAC-generated electrons and an X-ray generator-produced keV photoelectrons; a conservative uncertainty of 4\% on the beam's kinetic energy was estimated.
+The uncertainty is at least a factor of a few smaller than the recoil energy obtained by the conventional methods with fast neutrons.
+The intensity of the beam flux can also be tuned between a few nA to 100 $\mu$A, which gives convenience for users to reach a $\sim$ 100 Hz event rate~\cite{newsG2022}.
+In addition, the beam energy can be tuned from $\sim$ 100 eV to 50 (10) keV if the beam emits horizontally (vertically).
+The 100 eV$_{nr}$ - 50 keV$_{nr}$\footnote{Here, keV$_{nr}$ represents the nuclear recoil energy in keV.
+A related notation is keV$_{ee}$, which is electron equivalent recoil energy.
+A $\sim$ keV to MeV neutron or a WIMPs particle hits a detector will generate $\sim$ keV nuclear recoil energy, keV$_{nr}$, part of which will convert to electron equivalent recoil energy to ionize the detector, keV$_{ee}$.
+The ratio of the two energy, keV$_{ee}$ / keV$_{nr}$, is often called an ionization efficiency or a quenching factor.} aligns with the ROI of the liquid helium detectors aiming for dark matter searches.